natsuapo/docker-test-for-gpu/README.md

-# A memo for building environment for different GPU via docker
+# A memo for building environment for different GPUs via docker

 ## find out the graphic card type:
 ```